proxmox/proxmox-backup/docs/certificate-management.rst

 the certificate (BASE64 encoded), based on your request – save this file as ``cert.pem`` to your `Proxmox Backup`_.

-To activate the new certificate, do the following on your Proxmox Mail
+To activate the new certificate, do the following on your `Proxmox Backup`_
-Gateway:

 ::

-   cat key.pem cert.pem >/etc/proxmox-backup/proxy.pem
+   cp key.pem /etc/proxmox-backup/proxy.key
+   cp cert.pem /etc/proxmox-backup/proxy.pem

 Then restart the API servers: